Powerful Purpose

 2016

 We launched a five-year Emerging Leaders in Aging Network project and selected Alana Wright as our Director of Equity and Operations.
 She served more than five years before transitioning to a Delegate role, as Executive Director of the Minnesota Gerontological Society.
-Entering a new phase of planning and development, we also formalized policies and procedures, positioning for growth and diversification.

 2017